mwambajoakim/alx-higher_level_programming/0x10-python-network_0/README.md

 - Bash script that takes in a URL as an argument, sends a GET request to the URL, and displays the body of the response
     - A header variable `X-School-User-Id` must be sent with the value `98`
     - Used `curl`

+- Bash script that takes in a URL, sends a POST request to the passed URL, and displays the body of the response
+    - A variable `email` must be sent with the value `test@gmail.com`
+    - A variable `subject` must be sent with the value `I will always be here for PLD`
+    - You have to use `curl`